10 days through spa country in Western Australia

 Day 9: Denmark

 Linger over breakfast and an espresso at Mrs Jones cafe in Denmark town then stroll along the main street, stopping in shops and galleries.
-Consider a seven minute jaunt east of town for a beer tasting at Boston Brewery on the Willoughby Park winery site, where smoked brews are the specialty, and hang around for a delicious lunch.
-Afterwards, drive to your next accommodation, Karma Chalets, where you can relax in the on-site spa and massage rooms, which include a far infrared sauna and hydrotherapy pamper pod.
+Consider a seven-minute jaunt east of town for a beer tasting at Boston Brewery on the Willoughby Park winery site, where smoked brews are the specialty, and hang around for a delicious lunch.
+Afterwards, drive to your next accommodation, Karma Chalets, where you can relax in the on-site Ocean and Earth Spa, which include a far infrared sauna and hydrotherapy pamper pod.
 The tranquility of the property, blessed with valley views and native bird song, will restore your balance.
 Dine next door at Forest Hill Winery’s acclaimed Pepper & Salt Restaurant.

 Day 10: Denmark to Perth

-If the five hour drive to Perth seems too much, motor to Albany, 54 kilometres (34 miles) east of Denmark, leave your hire car at the airport and fly back with Rex airlines.
-However if you enjoy country driving, set the GPS for Perth's city centre and head to Como The Treasury, a five star haven recently rated as the world’s second best hotel by Condé Nast Traveler.
+If the five-hour drive to Perth seems too much, motor to Albany, 54 kilometres (34 miles) east of Denmark, leave your hire car at the airport and fly back with Rex airlines.
+However if you enjoy country driving, set the GPS for Perth's city centre and head to Como The Treasury, a five-star haven.
 Have any post-journey knots kneaded from your shoulders at the subterranean Shambhala spa or freshen up with a facial.
-You might even want a one-on-one yoga session or to do some laps in the 20 metre (66 foot) indoor pool before unwinding in your elegant suite.
+You might even want a one-on-one yoga session or to do some laps in the 20-metre (66-foot) indoor pool before unwinding in your elegant suite.
 There are excellent restaurants a few floors away, but we suggest the decadence of lying back in your robe and ordering from the excellent room service menu – try the ultra-juicy steak.